 Test the RTD Probe

 If everything else seems to be in order—you’re using good pellets, the fire pot is in good condition—you may need to test the RTD probe.
-The RTD acts like a thermostat and measures the internal temperature of the grill and feeds the information back to the control board.
+The RTD acts like a thermostat; it measures the internal temperature of the grill and feeds the information back to the control board.
 Much like in your house, if the thermostat is bad, your grill won’t be able to accurately regulate its temperature.

 If you don’t have a remote thermometer or don’t want to go through the process of testing your RTD, don’t worry.
-Through the process of elimination, you can zero in on it as a probable culprit–if it’s not the pellets, the grill is clean, and your fire pot and fan are in good working order, it’s probably the RTD.
+Through the process of elimination, you can zero in on it as a probable culprit; if it’s not the pellets, the grill is clean, and your fire pot and fan are in good working order, it’s probably the RTD.

 The Fire Goes Out Mid-Cook

 The top cause? … bad pellets that produce excessive ash.
 If too much ash builds up in the fire pot over the course of a cook, it can cut off airflow and suffocate the fire, snuffing it out.

-Finally, because the induction fan helps feed oxygen to the flames, if it isn’t working, that could cause the fire to go out.
+Finally, look at the induction fan.
+As it helps feed oxygen to the flames, if it isn’t working, that could cause the fire to go out.

 Pellets Aren’t Being Fed to the Fire Pot

 Wood pellets are fed to the fire pot from the hopper by a rotating auger that’s powered by a motor.
 After turning on your Traeger, you should hear it begin to move (note: it could take several seconds).

 Your Traeger Won’t Light

 Remove the grates, drip pan, and heat diffuser so you can see inside the fire pot.
 The tip of the igniter extends into the fire pot and should glow when the grill is turned on.

 If the igniter is working properly but the pellets aren’t lighting, the fan could be at fault.
 Without that necessary oxygen or airflow, the fire may not light.
 Again, listen for the sound of the fan humming to ensure it’s working.